 Q: Where can I find clothes that I dropped on the course during my race?
 A: All clothing found on the course after the races will be available to claim at the Post Party, starting at 5:00 p.m. on race day.
 Clothes that are not claimed will be donated to a local charity.

 Q: How is the Sedona Marathon Event timed and what is a timing-tag?
-A: A light-weight electronic device embedded in a foam strip, the timing tag is unique to each bib number and will record a runner's official time, beginning when a participant crosses the start line and concluding as he or she crosses the finish.
-Timing tags are affixed to the actual race bib and will be distributed at the Expo with each runner packet.
+A: An electronic device embedded in a small sticker, a timing tag is unique to each bib number and will record a runner's official time, beginning when a participant crosses the start line and concluding as he or she crosses the finish.
+Timing tags are affixed to the back of the actual race bib and will be distributed at the Expo with each runner packet.

 Q: Are services dogs allowed on the course?
 A: Yes, a service animal is permitted to accompany the individual with a disability on the Sedona Marathon Event course.
 Please note that the Sedona Marathon Event courses are considered to be fairly challenging and may be difficult for people with a disability.
 If you are in need of a service animal, you must utilize a harness (held close to the body).
 An individual who plans to participate with a service animal is asked to notify race management prior to the event.